romainmenke/css-import-tests/README.md

 ## Types of failures

 As far as I can tell no one is actually using import conditions and actually checking that the resulting behavior is correct.
-If anyone had checked any basic case against a browser they would have been equally shocked as I was.
+If anyone had checked any basic case against a browser they would have files issues in upstream projects.

-There are two major issues :
+causes of interop issues :
 - bundlers want to optimize for file size
 - bundlers want to support importing CSS from npm packages
+- cascade layers were added CSS

 ## Contributing